facundoolano/rpg-cli/README.md

 The shorcut `rpg -s p` would also work above.

 The further from home you move the hero, the tougher the enemies will get.
-If you go to far or too long without restoring your health your hero is likely to die in battle, causing the game to reset.
+If you go to far or too long without restoring your health your hero is likely to die in battle, causing the game to restart.

     ~ $ rpg ~/dev/facundoolano/rpg-cli/target/debug/examples/